zenmonkeykstop/qubes-doc.rtd/user/templates/minimal-templates.rst

 Passwordless root
 =================

-It is an intentional design choice for `Passwordless Root Access in VMs </doc/vm-sudo/>`__ to be optional in minimal templates.
+It is an intentional design choice for :doc:`Passwordless Root Access in VMs </user/security-in-qubes/vm-sudo>` to be optional in minimal templates.
 Since the minimal templates are *minimal*, they are not configured for passwordless root by default.
 To update or install packages, execute the following command in dom0: